massar/sixxsd/README.md

 sixxsd ran on the PoPs from 2004 till 2017, serving an active daily 50.000 tunnels spread over 50 PoPs (with some PoPs being small <100 tunnels, others having >3000 tunnels per host).
 Before sixxsd existed several bash scripts would reconfigure the kernel's gif interfaces.

+## Important Historic Notice

+*THIS CODE IS HISTORIC AND INTENDED FOR REFERENCE ONLY*

+sixxsd is provided for HISTORIC purposes, to show an insight into how SixXS handled provisioning massive amounts of tunnels on many PoPs around the world.

+SixXS shut down as IPv6 and deploying it is happening for 20+ years...
+Thus, please, finally, get *native* IPv6!!!!!

+If you need a tunneling solution fit for 2017 and beyond: use Wireguard!
+Do not send plaintext traffic over the Internet as is the case with proto-41, heartbeat and AYIYA tunnels.

+Please also note that because of the cleartext various attacks are actually possible that can affect operation of such tunnels.
+MD5 used by heartbeat is easily fakeable, AYIYA uses good old SHA1 as a hash signature.

+As such, we repeat again: sixxsd is intended for historic insight, do not operate anymore on the public Internet.

+## Operation

 In effect sixxsd is SixXS's own routing platform as the complete process of en/decapsulation of tunneled packets and passing it to the proper location is handled by it.